ni/nimble/.github/ISSUE_TEMPLATE/ixd_user_story.md

 ---
 name: 🧑‍🎨 IxD User story
-about: (DEV TEAM ONLY) A small chunk of work to be done by an Interaction Designer
+about: (PO ONLY) A small chunk of work to be done by an Interaction Designer
 title: '(Fully descriptive title)'
 labels: 'IxD,triage'
 ---